mozilla-services/syncstorage-rs/README.md

 ## Local Setup

-1. Follow the instructions below to use either MySQL or Spanner as your DB.
+1. Follow the instructions below to use either MySQL, Spanner, or SQLite as your DB.
 2. Now `cp config/local.example.toml config/local.toml`.
 Open `config/local.toml` and make sure you have the desired settings configured.
 For a complete list of available configuration options, check out [docs/config.md](docs/config.md).